Sun-Yiming/CS5351-Group10/README.md

 # Installation

-this prject is a plugin of the IDEA, there are two running appoarches for this preject.
+This prject is a plugin of the IDEA, there are two running appoarches for this preject.

-Method 1:
+## Method 1:
 1. you can directly import the ch-help.jar file into your IDEA
 2. restart your IDEA
 3. then you can use the functions when you are coding